 3. Interactive Data Visualization Models Encourage Exploration

-When data visualization models are interactive, a chart doesn’t necessarily tell the entire story; it serves as a starting point for employees looking to explore insights to uncover relevant nuggets of wisdom.
+When data visualization models are interactive, a chart doesn’t necessarily tell the entire story; it serves as a starting point for employees looking to explore insights to uncover relevant wisdom.
 With static reports, employees “get what they get.”
-If they have any subsequent questions after looking over the report, the process must be adjusted and repeated.
+If they have any subsequent questions after looking over the information, the process must be adjusted and repeated.

 The result?
-Employees may refrain from asking questions, thinking it’d take too long or be too cumbersome to get the answers they’d like.
-Or, decisions may be delayed while follow-up reports are generated.
-Interactive models allow employees to zoom in and zoom out, taking in large datasets or individual points as needed.
+Employees may refrain from asking questions, thinking it’d take longer to get the desired answers, or cumbersome to get the ons may be delayed while follow-up reports are generated.
+Interactive models allow employees to zoom in and out, taking in large datasets or individual points as needed.

-According to BizTech, quality data visualization helps businesses present insights in a compelling way to help decision-makers:
+According to BizTech, quality data visualization helps businesses present insights compellingly to help decision-makers:

 - Discover new business opportunities